 And it appears none of them could build a nest properly as there was a constant barrage of eggs landing on our car.
 And a quick note on that – eggs and a boiling hot day are not good for a car’s paintwork.

-How to stop birds nesting in solar panels
+How to stop pigeons nesting in solar panels

 There are a couple of other solutions for discouraging birds from your roof and solar panels.
 You can have mesh installed around the panels or spikes placed on the top of the roof.
 There are plenty of builders that offer the service but I wanted somebody to do a tidy job.